davidlacedonia/javascript/this_object_prototypes/objects/README.md

 strObject instanceof String; // true
 ```

-To perform opetations on primitives, such as checking its length, accesing its individual character contenct, etc., a String object is required.
+To perform opetations on primitives, such as checking its length, accesing its individual character content, etc., a String object is required.
 Luckily the language automatically coerces a string primitive to a String object when necessary.

-Objects, Arrays, Functions, and RegExps are all objectes refardless of whether the literal or constructed form is used.
+Objects, Arrays, Functions, and RegExps are all objectes regardless of whether the literal or constructed form is used.

 ## Contents

-The contents of an object consiste of values stored at specifically named _locations_, which we call properties.
+The contents of an object consist of values stored at specifically named _locations_, which we call properties.
 This are not actually stored inside the object, is merely an appearance.
-Which is stored in the contianer are these property names, which act as pointers (technically references) to where the values are stored.
+Which is stored in the container are these property names, which act as pointers (technically references) to where the values are stored.

 ## Computed property names

-In ES^ you can specify an expression, surrounded by a _[]_ pair
+In ES6 you can specify an expression, surrounded by a _[]_ pair

 ```js
 var prefix = 'foo';